Armani Beauty names NewJeans' Hanni as its new makeup ambassador

 NewJeans member Hanni is unstoppable!
 Just months after being appointed as the brand ambassador of Gucci, the artist has bagged a new deal with Armani Beauty.
 The 18-year-old is now the global makeup ambassador for Armani Beauty.

-The K-pop idol joins the league of global stars like Cate Blanchett, Sydney Sweeney, Tessa Thompson, and Barbara Palvin as the brand’s beauty ambassadors.
+The K-pop idol joins a league of global stars like Cate Blanchett, Sydney Sweeney, Tessa Thompson, and Barbara Palvin as the brand’s beauty ambassadors.

 NewJeans’ Hanni has caught the attention of global fans